nicholasdille/container-slides/160_gitlab_ci/065_job_dependencies/slides.md

 ---

-## Job dependencies 2/
+## Effect on artifacts

-Depend on a job but [do not consume artifacts](https://docs.gitlab.com/ee/ci/yaml/#needsartifacts):
+Depend on a job but do not consume artifacts [](https://docs.gitlab.com/ee/ci/yaml/#needsartifacts):

 ```yaml
 job_name: